romnn/ldap-manager/README.md

     - verify?

 - done
+  - add tests for each file in pkg
   - Implement missing password hashing algorithms
   - Embed crypt(3) as vendored?
   - Fix flaky tests using fuzzy testing and check slappasswd source